 The late bus will depart from school Monday - Friday at approximately 3:40 p.m. & 5:15 p.m.
 The purpose of this bus is to provide transportation home for those students who must stay beyond the regular dismissal time for either detention, extracurricular activities, extra help, or P.M.
 BOCES.
 Students are required to have a Late Bus Pass from the teacher they are staying with after school.
+Students are not permitted to stay after school in the cafeteria for the purpose of riding the late bus.
+All students must be with a teacher, coach or advisor in order to ride the late bus.
 Students who remain after school for detention or extra help and have a late bus pass must board the late bus immediately after leaving the building and remain on the bus until it leaves the driveway.
 Students are not permitted to leave school grounds and return to ride the late bus.
 Students who violate this rule and/or are staying after school without good cause may be subject to disciplinary action.